TheEliForbes/cronus-monitoring/README.md

 -  `./echoGrafanaIP.sh -s`

-    -  The `-s` flag starts Grafana in Firefox
+    -  The `-s` flag starts Grafana in Firefox.

     > _Grafana is at http://your.grafana.cluster.ip_